Avena sativa L.

 Plant Family: Poaceae

 A. sativa, or the common oat, is a popular cereal grain that has been eaten for at least 3,000 years.
-Although this is one of the main uses for this plant, various parts of the plant, such as the young seed and the oatstraw, are nutritive and have nervine qualities, and are thus a favorite amongst herbalists for supporting the nervous system.
-This plant is highly valued for its ability to restore balance and a sense of calm in weak and stressed out individuals.
+Although this is one of the main uses for this plant, various parts of the plant, such as the young seed and the oatstraw, are nutritive and have nervine qualities, and have long been a favorite among herbalists.

 Cultivation And Harvesting